Step 9 – Deceased Estate Administration Guide

 - leave from an employer may available.

-The Australian Government and its Departments offer a range of support services in certain difficult financial circumstances. simplyEstate has listed the most common ones below for your convenience.
+The Australian Government and its Departments offer a range of support services and bereavement support payments when in difficult financial situations. simplyEstate has listed the most common ones below for your convenience.

 9.2 Department of Veterans’ Affairs Support